 Skip to main content

-Embracing God's Inclusive Love
+God's Inclusive Love

 5 min read

-Embracing God's Inclusive Love
+God's Inclusive Love

-In the book of Acts, chapter 10, Peter has a profound vision that changes the course of his ministry and understanding of God's love.
+In the book of Acts, chapter 10, Peter has a vision that changes the course of his ministry and understanding of God's love.
 The vision is a powerful reminder of God's inclusive nature, calling us to reexamine our own biases and prejudices.
 The story begins with Peter on the rooftop, praying and waiting for lunch, when he falls into a trance and sees a sheet descending from heaven, filled with all kinds of animals, clean and unclean.

 A Divine Invitation to Inclusivity